Gentry McCreary

-Gentry McCreary, Sr. (born Gentry McCreary on September 19, 1941) is a gospel music executive who has blazed a path for legions of Gospel music artists during his decades-long career.
-He's most noted as the First African-American Executive to be employed by Word Records, Light Records and Benson Records.
-With a 45-year industry and award-winning track record, McCreary's achievements also include the development of his own labels, Luminar and Onyx International Records.
+Gentry McCreary Sr. (born September 19, 1941) is a gospel music executive.
+He's most noted as the first African-American executive to be employed by Word Records, Light Records and Benson Records.
+McCreary's achievements also include the development of his own labels, Luminar and Onyx International Records.

 Early years

 Gentry McCreary's music career began in 1964 when he became the manager of the Gospel group called "The Heavenly Tones".
 They wenton to recorded an album entitled "I Love the Lord" in 1966 that was produced by the legendary Reverend James Cleveland in the city Los Angeles, California.
 By 1967 Mary McCreary, Vet Stewart, and Elva "Tiny" Mouton collaborated with Sly and the Family Stone, a venture that lead to the formation of Sly's Little Sister in 1969.
 The group later released a single entitled You Are The One.
-By 1972 Gentry organized a choir called The New Generation Singers which toured all over the Local Bay Area.
-As time progressed, Gentry managed the dealings for Mary McCrary's debut solo album entitled Butterflies in Heaven which was released in 1973 on Shelter Records.
+By 1972 McCreary organized a choir called The New Generation Singers which toured all over the Local Bay Area.
+As time progressed, McCreary managed the dealings for Mary McCreary's debut solo album entitled Butterflies in Heaven which was released in 1973 on Shelter Records.
 Mary's second solo album released on Shelter Records, was entitled Jezebel which was distributed by MCA Records.